ragardner/tksheet/DOCUMENTATION.md

 See the [tests](https://github.com/ragardner/tksheet/tree/master/tests) folder for more examples.

+Examples of things that are not possible with tksheet:
+ - Cell merging
+ - Changing font for individual cells
+ -

 ## 2 Installation and Requirements
 `tksheet` is available through PyPi (Python package index) and can be installed by using Pip through the command line `pip install tksheet`